 - Uganda Wildlife Society

-Ngamba Island was gazetted in October 1998 to care for orphaned chimpanzees rescued from various parts of East Africa.
+Ngamba Island was gazetted in October 1998.
+The objective was to house and tend to chimpanzees rescued from different parts of East Africa.

-Ngamba Island is 100 acres of rainforest situated on Lake Victoria, approximately 27 kilometres, by boat south-east of the city of Entebbe, near the Equator in Lake Victoria, Uganda.
+Ngamba Island is 100 acres of rainforest situated on Lake Victoria, approximately 27 kilometres by boat southeast of the city of Entebbe, near the Equator in Lake Victoria, Uganda.
 The island upholds a rich diversity of natural wildlife and provides a variety of natural foods for chimpanzees.
-It is set up as an eco-friendly project with compost toilets, rainwater collection, proper waste management practices and solar energy for electricity and hot water.
+This project’s environmentally friendly setup includes composting toilets, rainwater collection, suitable waste management systems, and solar energy for hot water and electricity.

-The sanctuary is open all year round to visitors who pay a nominal entrance fee to view one or both of the chimpanzee feedings.
+The sanctuary is open year-round to visitors who pay a nominal entrance fee to view one or both of the chimpanzee feedings.
 Day and overnight visits (staying in luxury tents) are available.

 Day 1: Transfer to Ngamba Island

 Pick up from your hotel in Kampala in the morning to Entebbe.
 After the chimpanzees’ briefing, board a speedboat from the pier to Ngamba Islands.
-Lunch will be served upon arrival as you enjoy the serenity of the island.
-The climax of the day will be watching the chimpanzee from the visitors’ platform as they feed freely.
-Dine and overnight on the island.
+When you arrive, lunch will be provided while you take in the island’s tranquillity.
+The climax of the day will be watching the chimpanzees from the visitors’ platform as they feed freely.
+Dine and stay overnight on the island.

 Day 2: Forest walk and village tour

-After breakfast, we set out for a forest walk along with the Chimps. (only those with medical inoculations are advised).
+After breakfast, in essence, we set out for a forest walk along with the chimpanzees.
+(Only those with medical inoculations are advised.)
 The walk will get you closer to these primates.
 Get back in time for lunch.
-In the evening, we take a boat tour to the neighbouring fishing villages.
-Dinner and overnight at the island
+Then, we take a boat tour to the neighbouring fishing villages.
+Afterwards, dine and stay overnight at the island

 Day 3: Back to Kampala

 Soon after breakfast, we do a second forest walk.
-Our boat will cruise back to the mainland where our vehicle will take us back to Kampala for dinner and overnight.
+Meanwhile, our boat will cruise back to the mainland.
+At this point, our vehicle will take us back to Kampala for dinner and overnight.